The Whale (The Office): Synopsis

-Angela Lipton (Angela Kinsey) confides in Oscar Martinez (Oscar Nunez) that she suspects her husband, Robert (Jack Coleman)—who is secretly having a relationship with Oscar—of cheating on her.
+Angela Lipton confides in Oscar Martinez that she suspects her husband, Robert—who is secretly having a relationship with Oscar—of cheating on her.
 Oscar thinks that Robert may be seeing another man besides him and convinces Angela that they should spy on Robert at his yoga class.
 They hide outside of the class and watch as Robert spends time with a younger woman who later turns out to have a boyfriend.
 Oscar then notices Robert spending most of the yoga practice with a young man, which he finds suspicious.
 After the class, Robert phones Oscar, and his phone goes off.
 Oscar panics and silences the phone, and Angela immediately realizes why.

-Jim Halpert (John Krasinski) is on a business call with the investors and members of the business venture he is up for.
+Jim Halpert is on a business call with the investors and members of the business venture he is up for.
 Many distractions from the background make the call difficult.
 At the end of the day, Jim apologizes, but then hears the person on the phone saying this is not working out.
-Toby Flenderson (Paul Lieberstein) convinces several of the men in the office to grow mustaches for "Movember".
+Toby Flenderson convinces several of the men in the office to grow mustaches for "Movember".
 He says he is doing this to support the cure for prostate cancer but is actually using it for a chance to socialize more with the office, to no avail.
-Pete Miller (Jake Lacy) later shows Erin his mustache, but she finds it repulsive.
+Pete Miller later shows Erin his mustache, but she finds it repulsive.
 He shaves it off after that.